reinterpretcat/vrp/docs/src/getting-started/solver.md

 A general recommendation is to use `deep` on relatively simple dataset and/or when strict time limits should be applied.

+### Heuristic mode

+At the moment, the solver supports three types of hyper-heuristics:

+* `static selective`: chooses metaheuristic from the list of predefined within their probabilities
+* `dynamic selective`: applies reinforcement learning technics to adjust probabilities of predefined metaheuristics
+* `multi selective` (default): starts with dynamic selective and switches to static selective if the progression speed is slow

+You can switch between modes with `heuristic` setting:

+    vrp-cli solve pragmatic problem.json --heuristic=static

 ### Termination criteria

 Termination criteria defines when refinement algorithm should stop and return best known solution.
 At the moment, there are three types which can be used simultaneously:

 #### Max time